TheShankapotomus/RingPong/README.md

 make remove #remove the binary and object files
 ```

-The Makefile was originally hand rolled from simple commands, but for better project/directory management
+The __Makefile__ was originally hand-rolled from simple commands, but for better project management
 an [open-source example](https://stackoverflow.com/questions/7004702/how-can-i-create-a-makefile-for-c-projects-with-src-obj-and-bin-subdirectories)
- was used that allowed for much more precise control
+ was used that allowed for a refined directory structure.

 #### Testing

-The stdout is pretty verbose in terms of logging the actions that happen; quickly the
+The _stdout_ is verbose in terms of logging the actions that happen; quickly the
 red LED flashing and the udp_server sending/receiving flood the terminal with output.
 Be sure
 to look at the top few messages to see the state of all the peripherals.